wplit/ACF-Local-JSON/README.md

 ## Usage ##

-1. After installing, resave your field groups and they will be now stored inside the acf-json directory in this plugin.
+1. After installing, re-save your field groups and they will be now stored inside the acf-json directory in this plugin.

 ## Changelog ##